Fruitebot/Fruite-bot-Terms-and-service/readme.md

 Your data including discord username , discord I'd and discriminator is being stored.
 You can tell to delete your data .
 # Request For Deletion of your data

-You can contact us via support server or me in my DM ``~ Hacker_xD#0001`` on discord.
+You can contact us via support server or me in my DM ``~ Vision !!#1337`` on discord.
 From there you can tell us for deletion of your data.